-Facts on dating abuse dating site for 15 and up
+Facts on dating abuse sex dating 50401

 All material contained on these pages are free of copyright restrictions and may be copied, reproduced, or duplicated without permission of the Office on Women’s Health in the U.

 Domestic violence is the leading cause of injury to women between the ages of 15 and 44 in the United States, more than car accidents, muggings, and rapes combined.
 Senate Judiciary Committee, August 29 and December 11, 1990, Senate Hearing 101-939, pt.
 12.)
 One in every four women will experience domestic violence in her lifetime.
 National Institute of Justice and the Centers of Disease Control and Prevention, Extent, Nature and Consequences of Intimate Partner Violence: Findings from the National Violence Against Women Survey, 2000; Sara Glazer, "Violence, Against Women" CO Researcher, Congressional Quarterly, Inc., Volume 3, Number 8, February, 1993, p.
 More than 1 million women seek medical assistance each year for injuries caused by battering.
 "Family and Intimate Violence") The average prison sentence of men who kill their women partners is 2 to 6 years.

 30% of Americans say they know a woman who has been physically abused by her husband or boyfriend in the past year.